2:45PM – 4:00PM

 We don't always think about the fact that our City Council representatives make decisions for their districts unilaterally, a process that would not be allowed in almost any other city.
 Can we replace our system of fiefdoms, and would it help?
 If so, how would we do it?
 One possible way would be to increase the number of City Council representatives in each district.
 Let's discuss your ideas for what our city could be.

-In March of 2017, Measure M was passed by over 80% of voters, but what does that mean for our neighborhoods?
-Join the newest City Department, the Department of Cannabis Regulation, along with LAPD and the City Attorney's Office, in a discussion about how Neighborhood Councils will play a role in this policy implementation.
-Bring your questions, concerns, and an open mind!
+In March of 2017, Measure M, authorizing the licensing and regulation of cannabis businesses, was passed by over 80% of voters, but what does that mean for our neighborhoods?
+Join the newest City Department, the Department of Cannabis Regulation, along with LAPD and the City Attorney's Office, in a discussion about what neighborhoods can expect as the City implements its new cannabis laws and regulations.
+Please bring your questions, concerns, and an open mind!

 OUTREACH 102: TOWNHALLS, ENGAGING SCHOOLS, AND MORE